Many county workflows in North Carolina still turn on identifying the correct district or local health office first. Seen in 10 county pages.

 Systems over 3,000 gallons per day move into state review and professional design, which is a meaningful line for the public estimator.
 Final design, permit timing, and approval still need local verification.

 North Carolina homeowners usually get better quote conversations when they understand the improvement-permit sequence before pricing systems.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for North Carolina